Boxer

 Do Boxers require a lot of exercise?

-Yes, they are high-energy dogs that need daily vigorous exercise to stay healthy.
+Yes, they are a high-energy breed that requires daily vigorous exercise to remain healthy and well-behaved.

 Are they easy to train?